-Adding Revenue & Wealth Management Services to Your Firm
+Adding Revenue & Wealth Management Services to Your Firmby

 Are you considering branching out to provide investment advice to your clients?
 Lawrence Sprung of Mitlin Financial kicks off a new content series that will address many of your questions and concerns by explaining a few ways you can do this.

-Tax and wealth management professionals are both working to make sure their clients are on the best path possible for financial success.
+Tax and wealth management professionals are both working to make sure their clients are on the best path possible for financial success to meet their revenue goals.
 These two fields have a good deal of intersection and can complement each other.

 In many instances, tax planning may include some form of retirement planning or financial planning.
 In the same vein, when clients are looking to plan for their retirement and embark on the financial planning process, there are tax considerations that will need to be addressed.
 The intersection of these disciplines provides the tax advisor with a unique opportunity to add revenue and wealth management services to their firm.